amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-03-the-first-level-editor.md

   postId: '113593151497706522'
 ---

-Welcome to this [December adventure](https://eli.li/december-adventure), where I will write about the process of our latest game, [Devils on the Moon pinball](https://play.date/games/devils-on-the-moon-pinball/).
+Welcome back to this [December adventure](https://eli.li/december-adventure), where I will write about the process of making our latest game, [Devils on the Moon pinball](https://play.date/games/devils-on-the-moon-pinball/).

-When following the [Pikuma 2D Physics course](https://pikuma.com/courses/game-physics-engine-programming), one thing I did quite fast was to do a simple polygon editor.
-I got tired really fast of inputting every vertex by hand.
+When following the [Pikuma 2D Physics course](https://pikuma.com/courses/game-physics-engine-programming), one thing I did quite fast was making a simple polygon editor.
+I quickly got tired of inputting every vertex by hand.

 ![Draw polygons with the mouse](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-03-the-first-level-editor/pikuma.gif)